Rebis Research Institute

 • Open data sharing when possible

-• Publication in peer-reviewed journals regardless of outcomes
+• Publication in peer-reviewed journals regardless of outcome

 • Continuous quality improvement feedback loops informing clinical practice